Brisbane | Australia’s new world City

 - The fastest growing economic area outside of Brisbane CBD over the next 15 years is the Eagle Farm – Pinkenba area

-- 42 new Shopping Centres are expected to be built by 2031
+- 42 new Shopping Centers are expected to be built by 2031 stimulating employment across the Brisbane LGA

 “The above equates to your Investment Opportunity; supply is struggling to keep up with increasing demand in most locations.”